The Canadian Horse Defence Coalition

 In addition, Canada allows for the transportation of live horses to Japan and South Korea to be slaughtered for human consumption and, unfortunately, the transportation of horses destined for slaughter within Canada, and by air, is far from humane.

-All Canadians concerned about the protection of horses: please sign this crucial petition, sponsored by MP Nathaniel Erskine-Smith and supported by numerous Members of Parliament.
-Speak out now against the live exports of our Gentle Giants for slaughter.
-Help get this cruel practice stopped!
+All Canadians concerned about the protection of horses: please speak out against the live exports of our Gentle Giants for slaughter.

 Majority of Canadians Oppose Horse Slaughter